kbhat97/GNX-CIS/README.md

 This source code and intellectual property are licensed exclusively for use by authorized GNX partners and clients.
 Unauthorized reproduction, reverse engineering, or distribution is strictly prohibited.

-For enterprise access or deployment inquiries, please contact the GNX Solutions team.
+For enterprise access or deployment inquiries, please contact the GNX Solutions team at Kunalsbhatt@gmail.com

 ---